Macarthur Astronomical Society: Management Committee

-The Committee is tasked with the total management of the affairs of the Society and aims to mix youth with experience.
+The committee is tasked with the total management of the affairs of the Society and aims to mix youth with experience.
 It meets monthly and consists of a President, Vice-President, Secretary, Treasurer and three other Committee Members.
 Office bearers are elected by the membership at an Annual General Meeting, normally held in April each year.
 Whilst a ballot is provided for, the Society has traditionally never received more than one nomination per position, thus a ballot has never been held.

 Awards

-On 9 December 2014, MAS won the University of Western Sydney (renamed Western Sydney University in 2015) "Excellence in Partnership Award".
+On 9 December 2014, MAS won the University of Western Sydney Excellence in Partnership Award.
 The University awards this to recognize the many and highly valued contributions of the University's community partners.
 The accompanying citation reads: "The Macarthur Astronomical Society has, in partnership with the Campbelltown Rotary Observatory, conducted astronomy talks and activities to bring the latest advances in physics, astrophysics and high technology to the community.
 This enables the community to participate in debates about science in an informed manner with experts and politicians."

 Youth in Astronomy

-The Society instituted an annual Students Night in 2015, to encourage school children from Prairewood High School to study the science of astronomy and report their research findings to the Society's Macarthur Astronomy Forum in December each year.
+The Society instituted an annual Students Night in 2015, to encourage school children from Prairiewood High School to study the science of astronomy and report their research findings to the Society's Macarthur Astronomy Forum in December each year.

 During 2018, a Student Mentoring Programme was introduced to assist year 7 – 11 students at Broughton Anglican College to complete a scientific astronomical investigation as part of their science courses.